paulvi/eclipse-node-ide/README.md

 ![Eclipse-About.png](Pictures/Eclipse-About.png)

-Get NodeIDE.p2f and save it.
+   2) Get NodeIDE.p2f and save it.

-Then in Eclipse File -> Import \ Install Software Items from File
+   3) Then in Eclipse File -> Import \ Install Software Items from File

 ![Eclipse-Import-Install.png](Pictures/Eclipse-Import-Install.png)

-Select file and items you want to install.
+   4) Select file and items you want to install.

 ![Eclipse-Import-Install-NodeIDE.png](Pictures/Eclipse-Import-Install-NodeIDE.png)

-Review and confirm installed items.
+   5) Review and confirm installed items.

 ![Eclipse-Import-Install-NodeIDE-2-resolved.png](Pictures/Eclipse-Import-Install-NodeIDE-2-resolved.png)

-After installation you have added icons in Help -> About Eclipse
+After installation you have more icons in Help -> About Eclipse

 ![Eclipse-About.png](Pictures/Eclipse-About-2.png)